CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-the-BGP-Service.md

 You can view all of the alarm and info events for the two devices on this card.

-To view all events, o pen the full screen BGP Session card, and click the **All Events** tab.
+To view all events, open the full screen BGP Session card, and click the **All Events** tab.

 {{% imgOld 77 %}}